 Percentage of Stocks Above 50-Day Moving Average

-This is a simple metric that tells us how many stocks (percentage of total) on the NYSE are above their 50-day moving average.
+This is a simple metric that tells us how many stocks (percentage of total) on the S&P 500 are above their 50-day moving average.
 It is a crude metric of whether lots of stocks are in short-term uptrends or not.
-The NYSE lists stocks of varying sizes and from different industries, so it is a good metric of whether most stocks are in an uptrend or not.

 On TradingView, open your SPY or SPX chart and then click compare: type S5FI (under index).
 Right-click on it and select Move to >New Pane Below if you want it below your chart.
-On StockCharts the symbol is $NYA50R.
+On StockCharts the symbol is $NYA50R (this tracks NYSE stocks).
+On TradingView I also add MMFI.
+This is the percent of all US stocks above the 50-day moving average.
+It is a more comprehensive measure.
+Typically these two will move the same, but I do give more weight to MMFI.

-Our odds of winning trades increases with more stocks in uptrends.
-If only a few stocks are in uptrends, unless your stock selection is absolutely perfect you’ll likely lose money.
+Our odds of winning trades increase with more stocks in uptrends.
+If only a few stocks are in uptrends, unless your stock selection is absolutely perfect, you’ll likely lose money.

 Conditions are typically ideal for swing trading on the long side when more than 50% of stocks are in short-term uptrends.
 Yet, after the follow-through day you can typically add another trading position as the indexes and the percentage of stocks above their 50-day average keep rising.
 Once it is over 50%, I have no problem being fully invested.